In my previous article, I stressed how important letting go of what doesn’t serve us anymore is in order to live up to our full potential.

-The message is straightforward and enlightening at the same time: our thoughts and brooding are our heaviest burden!
+The message is straightforward and enlightening simultaneously: our thoughts and brooding are our heaviest burdens!

-We tend to cling onto things that have hurt us, disappointed us, made us angry, etc, but this comes at a price.
+We tend to cling to things that have hurt us, disappointed us, or made us angry, but this comes at a price.

 Hanging onto what hurt us in the past causes further suffering since we re-live the same unpleasant emotions.

 And the more we cling onto it, the more we fall into a painful vicious circle.